6 Steps to Building an Effective Online Store

 Avoid confusion with clean design and clear instructions.
 You can style the checkout page with custom fonts and colors, and you can add custom order forms, personalized gift messages, and more.
 Always keep the focus on driving sales, and place a test order to vet the checkout experience from start to finish.
 Speed things up by enabling express checkout, and ensure the “Continue Shopping” button leads somewhere exciting.

 Even with a smooth checkout process, customers may abandon their carts.
-Abandoned checkout recovery helps you salvage some of these sales by automatically reminding customers that they didn’t finish shopping.
+Abandoned checkout recovery helps you regain some of these sales by automatically reminding customers that they didn’t finish shopping.

 Want more?